Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Off-Policy Confidence Interval Estimation

 \subsection{Importance Sampling Estimator}

-The second estimator is Importance Sampling Estimator. {This is motivated by the work of \cite{liu2018breaking} that develops a marginal importance sampling estimator that breaks the curse of horizon, assuming no unmeasured confounders exist.
-Compared to the standard importance sampling estimator \citep{zhang2013robust} whose variance will grow exponentially fast with respect to the number of decision points, the marginal importance sampling estimator takes the stationary property of the state transitions into consideration and effectively breaks the curse of high variance in sequential decision making.} Specifically, let $\omega^{\pi}(\bullet)$ be the marginal density ratio,
+The second estimator is Importance Sampling (IS) Estimator. {This is motivated by the work of \cite{liu2018breaking} that develops a marginal IS estimator that breaks the curse of horizon, assuming no unmeasured confounders exist.
+Compared to the standard IS estimator \citep{zhang2013robust} whose variance will grow exponentially fast with respect to the number of decision points, the marginal IS estimator takes the stationary property of the state transitions into consideration and effectively breaks the curse of high variance in sequential decision making.} Specifically, let $\omega^{\pi}(\bullet)$ be the marginal density ratio,

 where $p_t^{\pi}(s)$ denotes the probability of $S_t=s$ by assuming the system follows $\pi$, and $p_{\infty}$ denotes the limiting distribution of the stochastic process $\{S_t\}_{t\ge 0}$.
 Similar to Theorem \ref{thm:identifiable}, we can show for any $t>1$, $p_t^{\pi}$ is identifiable.
 So is $\omega^{\pi}$.